YaroslavBoiko/Course_Project_AI_Severstal_Steel_Defect_Detection/README.md

   - 4.2 If you want to train and test:
       You have two options to do it all with one file or two (with decomposition, the essence is better understood)
     - 4.2.1.
 If you want by one file - run Yaroslav Boiko_Main.ipynb
     - 4.2.2.
-If you want by two files, run Train.ipynb first, then test
+If you want by two files, run Train.ipynb first, then Test.ipynb.
   5. You can check the results on the [kaggle](https://www.kaggle.com).